-Alberta is returning to a publicly-run driver examiner road test program by March 2019 to ensure:
+Alberta is returning to a publicly-run driver examiner road test program on March 1, 2019 to ensure:

 - standardized fees for consumers